New Zealand dismisses Snowden's claim it planned mass domestic spying

 In the past month links between his government and right-wing bloggers have prompted separate accusations of dirty tricks against political opponents.

-But Key, largely unscathed in opinion polls, remains the favorite to gain a third consecutive term, although he is likely to need the support of minor parties to secure a majority.
-NZPOLL
+But Key, largely unscathed in opinion polls, remains the favourite to gain a third consecutive term, although he is likely to need the support of minor parties to secure a majority.

 (Reporting by Gyles Beckford and Naomi Tajitsu; Editing by Clarence Fernandez)